 This approach helps one quickly and reliably produce structured, logical and coherent writing, each and every time.
 It's been said that technology has the potential to help people get stuff done with less fuss and more ease, and we hope our creation of this app has been able to be a small part of the argument in support of this statement.

 If you're just getting started with WriteMapper or if this document seems to be a bit too detailed for you, get the fully-featured trial and check out the tutorial WriteMap from within the WriteMapper app itself and follow along to get the hang of things.

-TIP: The features detailed in this User Guide are meant to apply to the latest versions of the app across all platforms (macOS, Windows and iPad), and if further information about a particular platform is directly mentioned in writing, then that takes precedence instead.
+TIP: The features detailed in this User Guide are meant to apply to the latest versions of WriteMapper 3 across both desktop platforms (macOS and Windows).

 Since this is a pretty lengthy document, we also made an interactive Content Outline section that indicates where you are on this page to help you better navigate its contents.

 Otherwise, let's take a look at the features and functions that we designed and built for WriteMapper to make it a great tool for capturing your thoughts and turning that into a coherent content outline for your writing.

 How many times have you faced a blank document, trying to figure out how to begin at all?
 Or find yourself stuck on a particular segment of your work you just can't seem to go beyond?